It is less a matter of what you have to deal with but how you deal with it.

 To start with we have distinct Cultural codes of conduct, which differ from group to group, cultures and nations.

-However, we are required to live by the rule of Law, which is supposed to enforce fairness and morality on the individual and the masses above and beyond the societal codes.
+We are required to live by the rule of Law, which is supposed to enforce fairness and morality on the individual and the masses above and beyond the societal codes.

 Likewise Religions have their rulebooks to direct their members in proscribed ways of conduct and in some societies they can be seen to overrule secular law.